kfigiela/book/diving_into_luna.md

 ##Multi-segment names
 Luna supports multi-segment names.
 It means, that you can use multiple identifiers as your variable or type name as long as they obey the naming convention rules.
-A good example is the multi-segment function `if then else`, which can be used the following way: `if a < b then 1 else 2`.
+A good example is the multi-segment function `if then else`, which can be used the following way: `if a < b then 1 else 2`. **!KF: przyklad jak zdefinoiowac**

 You can access each multi-segment name just by surrounding it with backticks, like in the following example: ``` `if then else` (a<b) 1 2 ```, which is equivalent to the previous one.